Is Your Vietnam Sourcing Plan Transshipment-Proof? A CBP Origin Compliance Guide

 How Cosmo Sourcing Vets a Vietnamese Factory for Origin Compliance

-What is the facility's relationship, if any, with Chinese parent entities, Chinese investors, or sister factories based in China?
+• What is the facility's relationship, if any, with Chinese parent entities, Chinese investors, or Chinese-based sister factories?

 The factories that survive a CBP audit are not necessarily the biggest or the cheapest.
 They are the ones who can produce a clean bill of materials the first time I ask for it.
 In Vietnam right now, that is a small fraction of the factories that claim they can export to the US.